 Differences between the expected experience based on the actuarial assumptions and the actual experience create changes in the actuarial accrued liability, actuarial value of assets, and the unfunded actuarial accrued liability from one year to the next.
-These changes create an actuarial gain if the experience is favorable, and an actuarial loss if the experience is unfavorable.
-The Plan experienced a total net actuarial gain of \$14.5 million during the prior year.
-This net gain is about 4.8% of the Plan's prior year actuarial accrued liability.
+These changes create an actuarial gain if the experience is favorable and an actuarial loss if the experience is unfavorable.
+The Plan experienced a total net actuarial gain of \$8.5 million during the prior year.
+This net gain is about 2.7% of the Plan's prior year actuarial accrued liability.
 The net gain is a combination of two principal factors, demographic experience and investment performance under actuarial smoothing.
 Below is a more detailed discussion.

 The demographic experience tracks actual changes in the Plan's population compared to the assumptions for decrements such as mortality, turnover, and retirement, as well as pay increases.
-The Plan experienced a demographic gain of \$6.1 million during the year ending December 31, 2013.
-This gain decreased the unfunded actuarial accrued liability by \$6.1 million and increased the funded ratio by 1.2%.
+The Plan experienced a demographic gain of \$2.4 million during the year ending December 31, 2014.
+This gain decreased the unfunded actuarial accrued liability by \$2.4 million and increased the funded ratio by 0.4%.

-There were 401 active members who were also reported active in the December 31, 2012 actuarial valuation.
-The total salary for this group increased by 3.4%, which was lower than the 5.0% increase we expected for the group.
+There were 435 active members who were also reported active in the December 31, 2013 actuarial valuation.
+The total salary for this group increased by 2.5%, which was lower than the 4.2% increase we expected for the group.

 Continued tracking of the demographic experience is warranted in order to confirm the appropriateness of the actuarial assumptions.
 Details of the demographic, economic, and other assumptions used to value the Plan liabilities and normal cost can be found in Section 6.
-In our opinion, the economic assumptions comply with Actuarial Standards of Practice No. 27 and the demographic assumptions comply with Actuarial Standards of Practice No. 35.
+In our opinion, the economic assumptions comply with

+Actuarial Standards of Practice No. 27 and the demographic assumptions comply with Actuarial Standards of Practice No. 35.

 On the asset side, the Plan experienced a gain on an actuarial value of assets basis.
-The actual rate of return on the actuarial value of plan assets for the year ending December 31, 2013 was approximately 12.2% compared to the assumption of 7.5%, resulting in an asset gain of \$8.4 million.
-This gain decreased the unfunded actuarial accrued liability by \$8.4 million and increased the funded ratio by 2.7%.
+The actual rate of return on the actuarial value of Plan assets for the year ending December 31, 2014 was approximately 10.2% compared to the assumption of 7.5%, resulting in an asset gain of \$6.1 million.
+This gain decreased the unfunded actuarial accrued liability by \$6.1 million and increased the funded ratio by 1.9%.

-The rate of return on the fair value of assets for the year ending December 31, 2013 was higher than the assumed rate of 7.5%.
-The actuarial value of the assets recognizes only 20% of the 2013 gain on fair value, delaying the recognition of the remaining 80% over the next four years.
+The rate of return on the fair value of assets for the year ending December 31, 2014 was higher than the assumed rate of 7.5%.
+The actuarial value of the assets recognizes only 20% of the 2014 gain on fair value, delaying the recognition of the remaining 80% over the next four years.
 Moreover, the actuarial value of assets also recognizes deferred portions of prior years' gains and losses on fair value.
-The investment loss recognized this year is primarily due to the investment loss suffered in 2008.
+The investment gain recognized this year is primarily due to the investment gain in 2013.
 It should be noted that the Plan's assumed asset return of 7.5% is a long-term rate and short-term performance is not necessarily indicative of expected long-term future returns.

-A summary of the actuarial gains and losses experienced during the prior year is shown in Section 1.5 on page 13.
+A summary of the actuarial gains and losses experienced during the prior year is shown in Section 1.5 on page 14.